 (4) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

-23. Common seal of, and execution of documents by, the Board
+23. Common seal of, and execution of documents by, Board

 (1) A document is duly executed by the Board if —